Save 10% on the entire raze-cat bike range now with code SUMMERSALE !

 When it comes to how often you should sharpen your ski edges or snowboard edges, opinions vary widely.
 Some leave it at having their edges serviced once at the beginning of the season in a service workshop and possibly a second time during the season.
-The main reason for this is that having the work done in a service workshop can be quite costly, especially for families.
-Also, it is not very practical to leave the skis in a workshop overnight multiple times during a ski holiday.
+The main reason for this is that servicing in a workshop can be quite costly, especially for families.
+Also, it is not very practical to leave the skis in a workshop overnight several times during a ski holiday.
 This is especially impossible if you stay in a hut in the middle of the ski area and not down in the valley.
-Others, however, have the option to have the appropriate tools (file or edge grinder) with them and can sharpen whenever they want.
+Others, however, have the option to have the "workshop" with them through the appropriate tools (file or edge sharpener) and sharpen whenever they want.

 Frequency of the sharpening process

-However, opinions differ on the frequency of sharpening.
+However, opinions differ on the frequency of the sharpening process.
 Should you run over the edges once a week?
 Or is it enough at the beginning of the ski holiday?
 Concerns about edge wear are often expressed.
 If you sharpen the skis too often, you might eventually not be able to use them anymore.
 How often you can actually sharpen your skis until they become unusable depends on several factors .
 When filing, depending on the file used and the pressure applied, up to two tenths of a millimeter are removed from the edge.
-When sharpening with an electric ski edge grinder like the ES 2000PLUS , a maximum of up to two hundredths of the edge is removed per sharpening pass.
+When sharpening with an electric ski edge sharpener like the ES 2000PLUS, up to two hundredths of the edge are removed per sharpening pass.

 Sharpening ski edges - how often?